 A transfer from one training program to another will be made only in justifiable cases.
-Transfer slips must be filled out by the student and approved by the school counselor.
-Veterans must have prior approval from the Veterans Administration and Vocational Rehabilitation students must have the approval of their Vocational Rehabilitation counselor.
+Transfer slips must be filled out by the student and approved by the counselor.
+Veterans must have prior approval from the Veterans Administration.

 Production Work and Student Projects